SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Movement

-it as the modiﬁer to a base diﬃculty of 5 when using the stamina or willpower skill in an attempt to overcome the fatigue.
+it as the modiﬁer to a base difficulty of 5 when using the stamina or willpower skill in an attempt to overcome the fatigue.

 Other Movement Options